Medicare Supplement Plan G

 The majority of your well-known carriers offer Plan G since it’s one of the most popular plans among Medicare beneficiaries today.
 However, going with a well-known carrier may not get you the lowest premium.

 That’s why it’s important to speak to an agent that can compare all Plan G with all carriers, and not just the big named ones.

 Regardless of the carrier you choose, Medicare Supplement Plan G benefits will be the same.
 They’re standardized by the government.
 The only difference between carriers is the premium they charge for that letter plan in that specific state.

 Some states require insurance companies to make Medicare Supplement insurance policies available to people under 65 and disabled.
 If policies are offered in your state, your choices may be limited.
 Coverage for people under 65 is typically much more expensive than it is for people who aged in.

 Currently, the lower premium alternative for Plan G is Plan N. Although, Plan D could be more beneficial in certain areas.

 In 2020, first-dollar coverage plans are retiring.
-As those policies phase-out, a new policy is coming to the Medicare Market.
-This new policy is a combination of High Deducible Plan F and Plan G; the new policy coming to Medicare is High Deductible Plan G.
+As those policies phase-out, a new policy is coming to the Market.
+This new policy is a combination of High Deducible Plan F and Plan G; the new policy is High Deductible Plan G.